AnyChart/docs.anychart.com/Basic_Charts/Error_Chart/Overview.md

 * `{%xLowerError}`
 * `{%xUpperError}`

-That is how they can be used to customize labels and tooltips:
+This is how they can be used to customize labels and tooltips:

 ```
 //configure labels